Is WaniKani Free?

 More important than any of that, though, is you’ll be able to see if WaniKani’s mixture of mnemonics, SRS, and ordering are a fit for you.
 We’re a mere human-crabigator hybrid just like you, so we understand that not every learning system can be a fit for everybody.
 But, three levels is enough time to get a feel for the spacing and timing of the SRS.
 You’ll be able to experience first hand if the mnemonics help you to memorize more, longer.

 If you don’t want to continue with WaniKani, that’s fine.
-Send us an email and we’ll help you to find something that fits your learning style.
+Contact us and we’ll help you to find something that fits your learning style.
 On the other hand, if you want to continue with WaniKani, you’ll need to upgrade to a premium account to access Level 4 and above.